 KT

 Thanks for your comment.
-As you’ll know from mindfulness, it’s not about doing something right or wrong!
+As you’ll know from mindfulness, it’s not about doing something right or wrong.
 However, if it’s not helping you stop being anxious about sleep or sleep better, then I can see why you’d question it.
 The thing is, even though mindfulness can be useful, it’s not a guaranteed ‘cure’ for everyone’s sleep problems.
-I’d say stick with it, but also explore other reason that you might be sleeping badly.
+If you decide to continue, it might also be prudent to explore other reasons that you might be sleeping badly.

 Regards